-If you have not previously studied either Ancient Greek or Latin at school or college, you spend a preliminary year learning one of the languages, combined with some study of classical literature; your course lasts four years.
+If you have not previously studied either Ancient Greek or Latin to A-level or equivalent, you spend a preliminary year learning one of the languages, combined with some study of classical literature; your course lasts four years.

 The qualifying examination consists of two written exams: Greek or Latin Language, and Greek or Latin Texts.